-Summer and S’mores are MFEO – 💞and this dessert is such a perfect summertime treat, plus it’s easy and you don’t need a kitchen torch like you do for the s’mores cake I posted a few weeks ago.
+Summer and S’mores are MFEO – 💞and this dessert is such a perfect summertime treat, plus it’s easy and you don’t need a kitchen torch to get that campfire coal browned look and taste.
 If you want to make it super easy on yourself you could even use a brownie mix for your middle layer, but that seems silly to me when our recipe for Kristin’s homemade Brownies takes maybe 2 minutes more and is infinitely more delicious.
 Either way, these are a guaranteed crowd pleaser for any summer soiree!

 Graham Cracker crust:

 18 full graham cracker sheets

 1 cup butter (melted)

 1 cup granulated sugar

 optional – 3/4 cup chocolate chips, chopped walnuts or other additions

 3/4 cup granulated sugar